ponylang/pony-tutorial/docs/runtime/memory-allocation.md

 So you **can** use any external C library out there, but the question is if you **need to** and if you **should**.

+The biggest problem is external heap memory, created by an external FFI call, or created to support an external call.
+But external stack space might also need some thoughts, esp. when being created from actors.

+Pony has no **finalizers**, callbacks which are called by the garbage collector to free external memory, which was allocated by a FFI call.
+The garbage collector is _not timely_ (as with pure reference counting), it is not triggered immediately when some object goes out of scope.

+A blocked actor will keep it's memory allocated, only a dead actor will release it eventually.

 ...